 If the whites of the eyes have changed colour to a reddish or yellow tinge, there will be a minimal effect on overall colour harmony; however, the reddish or yellow tinge can highlight similar red or yellow colours and create an unattractive, unnatural reflection on the skin.

 Human colouring becomes darker from birth, with melanin production peaking after puberty.
 Most people reach their darkest baseline skin and hair colour around the age of 30, after which they begin to pale.
 Melanin production falls by 10 to 20 per cent each decade after the age of 30, resulting in a loss of intensity in skin, hair and eye colour.

 Women experience a further shift in their colour characteristics after passing through menopause.
 As a result of this hormonal shift, the skin tone often becomes more neutral, and the hair can begin to grey.

-The changing colour characteristics affected by ageing lead to a change in the tones and shades that work in harmony with the skin.
+The changing colour characteristics affected by ageing lead to a change in the tones and shades that work in harmony with the skin and hair.
 As the contrast between hair and skin colour reduces, more subtle and cooler palettes become relevant.
 In general, colour combinations with high contrast become less appropriate.